giucal/ppgen.py/README.md

 ### Checks

-One check is currenly supported: that of least entropy.
+One check is currently supported: that of least entropy.

 **Least entropy.**
 To ensure that the generated passphrase contains at least a minimum bits of